-TRIBAL CONSULTATION: The Alaska District fully supports tribal self-governance and government-to-government relations between Federally recognized Tribes and the Federal government.
-Tribes with protected rights or resources that could be significantly affected by a proposed Federal action (e.g., a permit decision) have the right to consult with the Alaska District on a government-to-government basis.
-Views of each Tribe regarding protected rights and resources will be accorded due consideration in this process.
-This PN serves as notification to the Tribes within the area potentially affected by the proposed work and invites their participation in the Federal decision-making process regarding the protected Tribal right or resource.
-Consultation may be initiated by the affected Tribe upon written request to the District Commander during the public comment period.
+TRIBAL CONSULTATION: The Corps fully supports tribal self-governance and government-to-government relations between Federally recognized Tribes and the Federal government.
+Tribes with protected rights or resources that could be significantly affected by a proposed federal action (e.g., a permit decision) have the right to consult with the Corps Alaska District on a government-to-government basis.
+Views of each tribe regarding protected rights and resources will be accorded due consideration in this process.
+This public notice serves as notification to the tribes within the area potentially affected by the proposed work and invites their participation in the federal decision-making process regarding the protected tribal right or resource.
+Consultation may be initiated by the affected tribe upon written request to the District Commander during the public comment period.